From Movement Primitives to Distance Fields to Dynamical Systems: Representing Trajectories as Distance Fields

 \subsection{From Distance Fields to Dynamical Systems}

 In this section, we demonstrate how the distance field representation can be utilized to design stable dynamical systems in a structured and efficient manner.
-Given a distance field \( d(\mathbf{x}) \), which represents the shortest distance from a point \( \mathbf{x} \) to a reference trajectory encoded by quadratic splines, we define the dynamical system
+Given a reference trajectory encoded by quadratic splines, we use the approach described in Section \ref{sec:dfqs} to calculate the distance field \( d(\mathbf{x}) \), the closest point \(\mathbf{x}_{\text{proj}}\) on the trajectory, and the corresponding phase variable \(t_{\text{phase}} =\mathbf{f}^{-1}(\mathbf{x}_{\text{proj}})\).
+We define the dynamical system

-where \( \mathbf{\nabla d}(\mathbf{x}) \) is the gradient of the distance field, pointing away from the trajectory. \( \mathbf{x}_{\text{proj}} \) is the closest point on the trajectory, computed using gradient projection (\ref{eq:proj}). \( \dot{\mathbf{x}}_{\text{proj}} \) represents the velocity along the trajectory, obtained by the analytic derivatives of the quadratic spline. \( \alpha \geqslant 0 \), \( \beta \geqslant 0 \) are gain parameters that regulate attraction to the trajectory and movement along it, respectively.
-The first term in the system ensures attraction toward the trajectory, while the second term facilitates smooth movement along it.
+where \( \mathbf{\nabla d}(\mathbf{x}) \) is the gradient of the distance field, pointing away from the trajectory.
+The term \(\dot{\mathbf{f}}(t_{\text{phase}})\) is the velocity vector of the reference trajectory evaluated at \(t_{\text{phase}}\), obtained from the analytic derivatives of the quadratic spline. \( \alpha > 0 \), \( \beta > 0 \) are gain parameters that regulate attraction to the trajectory and movement along it, respectively.
+The first term in the system ensures attraction toward the reference trajectory (if a perturbation occurs), while the second term produces smooth movement along the reference trajectory.
 To analyze the stability of this system, we introduce the following Lyapunov function

 Taking the time derivative and using the property \( \dot{d}(\mathbf{x}) = \mathbf{\nabla d}(\mathbf{x})^\top \dot{\mathbf{x}} \), we obtain: